PromptECO/clariform/README.md

 # CLARIFORM

-Coming soon: "Painless linting & formatting for Clarity."
+"Painless linting & formatting for Clarity."

 Finds and automatically fixes problems in Clarity code.